Remove temporary and duplicate files with CCleaner

-Then you can also mark certain folders as excluded - this will prevent displaying duplicates there now and in the future.
-For example, if you have linked some folders with Junction or MKLink to get around the limitations of SkyDrive, Dropbox or Google Drive, you must exclude the symbolic links to prevent deleting important files.
+Then you can also mark certain folders as excluded - this will prevent displaying duplicates in there.
+For example, if you have linked some folders with Junction or MKLink to get around the limitations of OneDrive (formerly SkyDrive), Dropbox or Google Drive, you must exclude the symbolic links to prevent deleting important files.

 Please double-check (and triple-check) the list of selected items and only then click the Delete selected button on the bottom right.

 The final warning appears, click OK after making sure you are not deleting the World Peace Project That Actually Works documents or Cure For Every Disease notes.